 Health and Safety

-HYDRACAST™ CreArt may generate dust.
-We therefore recommend that a mask be always worn whilst working with this refractory product and to ensure that the workplace is well ventilated.
+GRS Crystalcast can generate dust with carcinogenic effect.
+We therefore recommend that you use a mask (Ffp2 or Ffp3) when working with this product and ensure that the workplace is well ventilated.

 Picture: Après l'amour by Daum and Sylvie Mangaud Lasseigne